jimmyzhng/BinIt/README.md

 To use BinIt, follow these steps:

 1. Open the BinIt application in your web browser.
-2. Click the "Take a Photo" button to open your device's camera.
+2. Click the "Select Photo" button, and choose an image of your choice.
-3. Take a photo of the item you want to sort.
+3. When clicked, a preview of your image will show up on our application.
-4. BinIt will automatically recognize the item and suggest the correct bin to put it in.
+4. When you click upload image, BinIt will automatically recognize the item and suggest the correct bin to put it in.
 5. Repeat the process for additional items.